soalaksks/moe-canberrasec/_useful-links/Direct School Admission (DSA) 2024.md

 <p>In Canberra Secondary School, staff and students alike are constantly
 engaged in developing new ideas for the digital media in teaching and learning.
-Our DSA talent area in Visual Art – Media Arts / Film / Photography, is aligned with our Applied Learning Programme (Digital Media)..
+Our DSA talent area in Visual Art – Media Arts / Film / Photography, is aligned with our Applied Learning Programme (Digital Media).
 Through our structured school-wide Applied Learning Programme (Digital Media), our students are given a headstart in Digital Media.
 The programme incorporates learning in authentic setting and integrates education and career experiences